bernardofcs/empada/readmeNEW.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 1. git clone the following repos:

-  Runs the front-end for app
-  https://github.com/bernardofcs/empada   - the one you are currently
+    Event creation and event dashboard https://github.com/bernardofcs/empada   - the one you are currently

     Runs the server for for both repos https://github.com/bernardofcs/empada-tasklist

     Runs the front-end for the taskdashboard sent through email https://github.com/wichopy/empada-testserver

 2. npm install for all 3 repos.

 3. Run 'npm start' or 'yarn start' each time in your terminal to run all 3 repos.
-    -Requires node 7, run `nvm install 7` then `nvm use 7` if you do not have it.
+    - Requires node 7, run `nvm install 7` then `nvm use 7` if you do not have it.
 4. Open up localhost:3000 to connect to the main app.

 Optional: